Close Search

 14+ year-olds can do a DofE programme at one of three progressive levels which, when successfully completed, leads to a Bronze, Silver or Gold Duke of Edinburgh’s Award.

-At Blatchington Mill School, we currently offer the Bronze award to Year 9 students and at some point in the future, hope to extend this to Year 10 Silver Award.
+At Blatchington Mill School, we currently offer the Bronze award to Year 9 students and the Silver award to Year 10 students.

 There are four sections to complete at Bronze and they involve helping the community/environment, becoming fitter, developing new skills, planning, training for and completing an expedition.